-template_path [ref]

-Path to template file that includes an OS::Heat::AutoScalingGroup resource output_key [ref]

-The stack output key that corresponds to the scaling webhook

-• delta [ref]

-The number of instances the stack is expected to change by.

-Files used in template (dict of file name to file path)

-Stack environment definition (dict)

-• openstack with regular users (temporary users can be created via the 'users' context if admin user is specified for the platform).

-HeatStacks.create_stack_and_show_output [Scenario]
+- template_path: path to template file that includes an OS::Heat::AutoScalingGroup resource - output_key: the stack output key that corresponds to the scaling webhook - delta: the number of instances the stack is expected to change by. - parameters: parameters to use in heat template - files: files used in template (dict of file name to file path) - environment: stack environment definition (dict)

-Create stack and show output by using new algorithm.
+HeatStacks.create_stack_and_show_output [Scenario] Create stack and show output by using new algorithm.

-Measure performance of the following commands: heat stack-create heat output-show output_key [ref]
+Measure performance of the following commands: heat stack-create heat output-show